Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Polkadot_Decisions_slides.md

 <div>

-Individual application chains will inherently lack the ability to provide a full suite of solutions for end users.
+Individual application chains will inherently lack the ability to provide a full suite of optimized solutions for end users.

 Interoperability allows parachains to work together to complete, complex end-to-end scenarios.